 Provides opportunities for future ERP improvements for Netsuite

+Leading organizations including Lyft, Booking.com, Adidas, Mercedes-Benz and HSBC, among others, choose Udemy for Business to upskill their workforce and drive learning forward.
 Udemy for Business sells to medium and large organizations through a typical enterprise sales process.
 To handle demand efficiently, the company also set up a self-service system that permits smaller teams to purchase licenses without engaging sales.

 Like other rapidly growing companies, Udemy faced challenges getting its systems to scale.
-As Senior Sales and Marketing Operations Manager Sean Passanisi puts it, “The self-service platform, which handles credit card purchases through our payment processing solution Stripe, had been in place for about a year before I joined the company.
-To get enterprise customers on board, we turned to Salesforce CPQ - formerly known as SteelBrick - to manage contracts and pricing.”
+The enterprise self-service platform, which handles credit card purchases through payment processing solution Stripe, had to be integrated with Salesforce CPQ to eliminate manual management of contracts and pricing.

-Even more frustratingly, important features in Salesforce CPQ, such as the ability to amend or update contacts, weren’t available via its API - the interface that software applications such as Salesforce and Stripe use to connect to each other to enact joint functionality.
+In addition, important features in Salesforce CPQ, such as the ability to amend or update contacts, weren’t available via its API - the interface that software applications such as Salesforce and Stripe use to connect to each other to enact joint functionality.
 This meant that updating contracts after the fact required even more manual work.

 Udemy is already investigating the Tray Platform to integrate its Salesforce instances with the popular enterprise resource planning (ERP) solution Netsuite to handle its internal finance and budgeting processes.